labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-random-integer-array-in-range/step1.md

-# Random Integer Array in Range
+# Generating a Random Integer Array in a Specific Range

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Generates an array of `n` random integers in the specified range.
+To generate an array of random integers within a specific range, follow these steps:

+1. Open the Terminal/SSH and type `node` to start practicing coding.
-- Use `Array.from()` to create an empty array of the specific length.
+2. Use `Array.from()` to create an empty array of the desired length.
-- Use `Math.random()` to generate random numbers and map them to the desired range, using `Math.floor()` to make them integers.
+3. Use `Math.random()` to generate random numbers and map them to the specified range.
+Use `Math.floor()` to convert them into integers.
+4. The function `randomIntArrayInRange()` takes three arguments: `min`, `max`, and an optional argument `n` (default value is 1).
+5. Call the `randomIntArrayInRange()` function with the desired `min`, `max`, and `n` values to generate the random integer array.

+Here's the code:

 ```js
 const randomIntArrayInRange = (min, max, n = 1) =>